 Learn ways to do this in the following document.
 You may be wondering how one can make this happen.
 That is what this website is all about.
 As you read the questions at the end of this page, you will begin to see where you are & what may need to change.
 You will begin to know where you have to start this journey.

-- You will also work with a coaching group of other managers who will give you ideas and be a support for everything you do.
+- If you choose one of the group coaching methods, you will also work with a coaching group of other managers who will give you ideas and be a support for everything you do.

 - You will also be able to give others ideas for implementation.
 Through this process you will come to understand that you already know a lot that lets you help others.
 This will be a a journey of discovery & growth.
 It will be a thought-provoking and creative process that will inspire you to maximize your personal & professional potential.